Demitryk/Voron2.4-Mods/Bed_Frame_Backlit_Logo/README.md

 - Install threaded inserts
 - Install LEDs routing the wire trough the hole
 - Put everything together and install screws
 - Glue and center the O and R Centers inplace
+- Install on the frame ends
 - Wire to power source